Not all ethernet adapters are created equal: here's what to look for on a Mac

 4. Look for a line that says Driver

-The one to watch out for is com.apple.DriverKit.AppleUserECM which means your Mac is doing the heavy lifting instead of the adapter.
+The one to watch out for is com.apple.DriverKit.AppleUserECM: that means your Mac is doing the heavy lifting instead of the adapter.
 If you see anything else, you're in good shape.
 If you don't see an Ethernet section at all, make sure your adapter is plugged in and try looking under the USB section instead.

 What should you get instead?